FactoryBoy/factory_boy/docs/reference.rst

 The :class:`LazyFunction` is the simplest case where the value of an attribute does not depend on the object being built.

-It takes as argument a function to call; that should not take any arguments and return a value.
+It takes as an argument a function to call; that should not take any arguments and return a value.

 .. code-block:: python